saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/readme.md

 1. If the Approved shipment, should be edited, The Shipment should be [reinitializeShipment](reinitializeShipment.md).
 2. In case the Packed shipment should be edited, It is first [Unpacked](unpackOrderItems.md).
 The Unpacking process moves the shipment to Approved status.
 3. If Shipment package contents are modified, [voidShipmentPackageLabel](voidShipmentPackageLabel.md).
 Recompute the [ShipmentPackageWeight](setShipmentPackageWeight.md).
+4. In some cases, after edits we may have hanging some Shipments without any ShipmentItem.
+Use [cancelEmptyShipments](cancelEmptyShipments.md) to cancel them.

 ```
 <StatusType description="Shipment" hasTable="N"  statusTypeId="SHIPMENT_STATUS"/>